Hyperstore/hyperstore.github.io/DomainLanguage/Entities.md

 	// Properties, references and constraints definitions }
 ```

-If you want override another entity definition, use the **partial** keyword like this :
+If you want to override another entity definition, use the **partial** keyword like this :

 ```csharp
 def partial entity MyEntity